 - 90% of women identified with the term "heterosexual or straight"; 2% "homosexual, gay, or lesbian"; and 6% "bisexual."

 - 92% of men described themselves as attracted only to the opposite sex, 6% mostly to the opposite sex, 1% mostly to the same sex, and 1% only to the same sex, with less than 1% unsure.

 - 97% of men identified with the term "heterosexual or straight"; nearly 2% "homosexual or gay"; and 1% "bisexual."

 Most lesbian, gay, bisexual, and/or transgender students experience harassment at school.
-In 2015, 85% of LGBTQ middle and high school students reported verbal harassment, 27% physical harassment, and 13% physical assault.
-Over half (56%) had heard homophobic remarks from teachers or other school staff .
+In 2019, 69% of LGBTQ middle and high school students reported verbal harassment, 26% physical harassment, and 11% physical assault.
+About half (52%) had heard homophobic remarks from teachers or other school staff .
 Boys who are perceived to be gay or feminine are especially likely to face intense stigma .
-The presence of Gay-Straight Alliance clubs within a school setting has been demonstrated to foster a safer environment [2, 6].
+The presence of Gay-Straight Alliance clubs within a school setting has been demonstrated to foster a safer environment, but 15% of LGBTQ students reported that schools would not allow them to form or promote such a club [2, 6].

 Most lesbian, gay, and bisexual youth achieve health and well-being at levels similar to those achieved by heterosexual youth, though many face higher risks for violence and rejection .

 Romantic Relationships and Sexual ExperienceAbout one in three 13-year-olds has had a romantic relationship (not necessarily sexual), and the number naturally increases with age: By age 17, 70% report having had a special romantic relationship within the last 18 months .
 Despite relatively high levels of conflict in adolescent romantic relationships, most youth report a sense of equal power, decision making, and emotional support within their relationships .